-Whether you are a novice or more experienced with website photography, you can always do with a few extra tips, especially due to the many changes that technology goes through year after year.
+Whether a novice or more experienced with website photography, you can always do with a few extra tips.
+Especially with the many changes that technology goes through year after year.
 Up-to-date tips will be to your advantage and give you much better results with your digital photography quests.
-Today, digital cameras provide superb image quality that has practically made using film passé.
+Today, digital cameras provide superb image quality that has practically made film passé.

-These cameras appear and function like traditional cameras with several additional features.
-Yet, in many ways, digital cameras are the same as film cameras with a number of things faintly nipped from film probabilities, as well as a number of features being exclusive to digital photography.
+These cameras appear and function like traditional ones with several additional features.
+Yet, in many ways, digital cameras are the same as film cameras.
+With a number of things faintly nipped from film probabilities and a number of features exclusive to digital photography.
 In fact, a few of the major dissimilarities can actually assist you with taking better photos than you ever thought possible with a film camera.

-The “digital” in digital camera has been a means of anxiety for even experienced photographers in fear that this new technology will be hard to crack.
+The “digital” in the digital camera has been a means of anxiety for even experienced photographers.
+They fear that this new technology will be hard to crack.
 However, something you must not forget is that every photographer had to start from somewhere.

 1. Take it to the Third Degree